xenforo-ltd/docs/docs/devs/lets-build-an-add-on.md

 'attachments': $post.attach_count ? $post.Attachments : [],
 ```

 Right now, this is going to generate an additional query for each post.
 So, we should instead try to do a single query for all of the posts we are displaying and add them to the posts in advance.
 It probably sounds more complicated than it is.
-Just add the below code beneath the `->slice(0, $perPage, true);` line.
+Just add the below code beneath the `->sliceToPage($page, $perPage);` line.

 ```php title="src/addons/Demo/Portal/Pub/Controller/Portal.php"
 use XF\Repository\AttachmentRepository;